 ALCOHOL LINKS TO CERTAIN CANCERS

 In 2000, the National Toxicology Program Report to the US Department of Health and Human Services1 listed ethyl alcohol as a human carcinogen for the first time.
 Consumption of alcoholic beverages is causally related to cancers of the mouth, pharynx, larynx, and esophagus.
 Cohort and case–control studies consistently find moderate to strong associations between alcohol consumption and those cancers.
 Evidence also supports a weaker but possibly causal relationship between alcohol consumption and increased risk of cancers of the breast and liver.
-Epidemiologic research has demonstrated a dose-dependent association between alcohol consumption and certain types of cancer; as alcohol consumption increases, ...
+Epidemiologic research has demonstrated a dose-dependent association between alcohol consumption and certain types of cancer; as alcohol ...